tpierrain/DynamicTeDD/Readme.md

-NFluent.DynamicTeDD
+DynamicTeDD
 ===================

-NFluent.DynamicTeDD is a R# plugin that makes your .NET TDD workflow more fluent than ever.
+DynamicTeDD is a R# plugin that makes your .NET TDD workflow more fluent than ever.

 The TDD workflow you can have with DynamicTeDD is: